muonsontoast/ppt-beauty/README.md

-This script generates a slideshow template in MS Powerpoint for Mac with a dynamic slide indicator, slide counter, title slide including abstract, content slides and qr code.
+This script generates a slideshow template in MS Powerpoint for Mac with a dynamic slide indicator, slide counter, title slide including abstract and qr, and content slides.
 A set of nice colour schemes is defined and can be referenced from within the script to change the colour scheme of the whole template.

 To run the script and generate a template:
   1. Open Powerpoint